Updated: Sep 8

 THE pounding on the door sends him sitting bolt upright.

 He can’t move or think.
 All his blood seems to have drained.
 He’s cold, so cold that he can’t shiver.
 His stomach is churning, but too weak to throw up.

 An indistinct discussion outside, followed by the confused sound of keys clinking…

 She stares up at him.

 Through a chink in the black paper taped over the windows of the hourly motel, a dim shaft of light lands on her waxy oval face.
-A thick strand of greasy hair, damp with his sweat, is caught between burgundy lips.
-Plump yet dry and faintly wrinkled, they look like pig livers after a long day at the butcher’s counter.
+A thick strand of greasy hair, damp with his sweat, is caught between burgundy lips — plump, dry, faintly wrinkled.
+They look like pig livers after a long day at the butcher’s counter.

-Her dark round eyes, vacuous and wide like a Japanese voodoo doll’s, reveal a dazed trepidation.
+Her dark round eyes, vacuous and wide like a voodoo doll’s, reveal a dazed trepidation.

 Mud si ah?
 Chan Sang?
 What’s the matter Mr. Chan?
 Her abstract voice unfreezes him.
 He raises his hands as if to show nothing’s hidden in his palms.

 Shhh.
 Guai guai.
 Be good.
 Be very quiet.
 Shhh.